Ror5ch/btl-gui/README.md

 - python2 GUI_board_test.py

-This will bring up the interface
+This will bring up the interface for communicating with the teststand

 # For editing structure of interface:
 GUI_board_test.py

-- sends information to GUI_button_functions
+- Has the structure of the tabs in the notebook and the buttons, labels, etc. on each tab
+- When a button is pressed, this script calls GUI_button_functions to perform the necessary function(s)

 # Functions for color changes to buttons as well as current and temperature calculations and displays
 GUI_button_functions.py
-- For GPIO tab, this takes some information from GUI_board_test and sends through to SCA_functions
+- For GPIO tab, this script is notified which function to run from GUI_board_test and sends through info to SCA_functions
-- For Analog IO tab, this takes some information from GUI_board_test, sends through to SCA_functions, then calculates temperature or current from result
+- For Analog IO tab, this script is notified to get calculations from GUI_board_test, sends this through to SCA_functions, then calculates temperature or current from SCA_functions result(s)

 # Functions for sending commands to the board
 SCA_functions.py